andrewdmcleod/layer-apache-hue/README.md

 ## Enabling Apache Hive features

-Adding Apache Hive features to hive is as simple as deploying the Hive charm and relating it to hive:
+Adding Apache Hive features to Hue is as simple as deploying the Hive charm and relating it to Hue.
+First, deploy Hive/MySQL:

     juju deploy mysql